icgrp/ese532_handouts/ese532_handouts/hw3/walk_through.md

 - There are four parts to the homework.
 You can build all of them by executing `make all` in the `hw3` directory.
 You can build separately by:
     - `make base` and run `./base` to run the baseline project.
-    - `make coarse` and run `./coarse` to run the coarse grain project.
+    - `make coarse` and run `./coarse` to run the coarse-grain project.
     - `make pipeline2` and run `./pipeline2` to run the pipeline project on 2 cores.
     - `make pipeline4` and run `./pipeline4` to run the pipeline project on 4 cores.
 - The `data` folder contains the input data, `Input.bin`, which has 100 frames of